cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 In this particular scenario, generating a native image can be [really tricky](https://github.com/oracle/graal/issues/2188) so plain Java is the only viable option.
 We have to deal with cold starts on our own.

-Note: This example is an abstraction of real experiences that I had while working for different customers; what follows is my personal journey in analyzing "cold start" problems.
+Note: This example is an abstraction of real experiences that I have while working for different customers at [Claranet Switzerland](https://www.claranet.ch/) (btw [we're hiring](https://www.claranet.ch/careers/vacancies)!);
+what follows is my personal journey in analyzing "cold start" problems.
-I wanted to share it with you, and with my "future self" in the hope it might be useful, and to get some feedback.
+I wanted to share it with you, and with my "future self", in the hope it might be useful, and to get some feedback.

 ## Default Corretto 11 runtime

 Let's start from the default runtime provided by AWS: Corretto 11

+A first baseline test reveals the following average times with `512MB` of allocated RAM:

+- Init duration: `2.09s`
+- Duration: `860ms`

+That's unacceptable by modern standards, so let's start reducing those times!

 ### 1. Optimize your code